 - A small flathead screwdriver

-Do not use regular tap water or any other coolant mixture not authorized by AON3D.
-With improper cooling fluid, potential failure mechanisms include: galvanic corrosion, algal growth, scale formation, and polymeric degradation.
-Any or all of these mechanisms will negatively affect the performance of the cooling system and can lead to catastrophic component failure.
+Do not use water alone or any other coolant mixture not authorized by AON3D.
+Do not mix or dilute the provided coolant, unless otherwise indicated on the coolant bottle or instructions sent from AON3D.
+Improper coolant can lead to potential failures, including: galvanic corrosion, algal growth, scale formation, and polymeric degradation.
+Any of these issues will negatively affect the performance of the cooling system and can lead to catastrophic component failure.

-The cooling system takes about 1.3L of coolant solution to fill it, so you should expect to have coolant solution left at the end of this process.
-Keep this solution to top up the system over time.
+The cooling system takes 1.6L of coolant to fill.
+You may have additional coolant left after filling the cooling system.
+Keep this to top up the system over time.

 Disconnect the power cord shown in the figure below to turn off the pumps.

-Start by opening the fill port of the pump reservoir with a coin or a large flathead driver.
-Using the included funnel, pour coolant solution into the circuit until the reservoir is almost filled to the top.
+Open the fill port of the pump reservoir with a large flathead driver or a coin.
+Pour coolant into the circuit until the reservoir is almost filled to the top.